 Of all the wild directions Game Arts could have taken from Grandia II, a game celebrated for its story and characters, Grandia Xtreme reduces its story and characters down to their barest form to focus on the battle system.To do this, Game Arts took direction from the niche Dreamcast dungeon crawler duology Evolution.

 Evolution: The World of Sacred Device and its sequel Evolution: Far Off Promise (trimmed down and compiled into Evolution: Worlds for the Nintendo Gamecube in 2002) were middling 1999 Dreamcast JRPGs with a heavy focus on dungeon exploration–the sequel even including randomly generated maps–and a thin approach to narrative.
 Developed by Sting, later famous for such titles as Rivera: The Promised Land and Ygrassil Union but known at this point mostly for Treasure Hunter G and the original Baroque, Evolution is a totally fine experience.
 If simple to a fault, it had charming weapon-themed characters (the protagonists are named Mag Launcher and Linear Cannon), cute, colorful graphics, and rewarding dungeon crawling for those who enjoy that sort of thing.
-Evolution did not make outstanding sales, it did not make waves in the JRPG world, but Game Arts decided it needed to emulate and surpass the Evolution formula.
+Evolution did not make outstanding sales, it did not make waves, but Game Arts decided it needed to emulate and surpass the Evolution formula.
 So it made Grandia Xtreme.

 Xtreme takes place after a catastrophe known as the “Elemental Disorder,” which continues to cause devastating natural disasters according to the base four elements of water, fire, earth and wind.
 These disasters threaten the shaky peace established between the world’s three primary races: Humans, the elf-life Arcadians, and the beast-like Hazmans.